 - You will be placed in a holding cell.
 If the jail is busy, you will have to wait, sometimes for many hours, before you get processed.

-- The first thing you will have to to is you will answer a number of questions, such as what is your legal name, address, date of birth and a contact person.
+- The first thing you will have to is you will answer a number of questions, such as what your legal name is, address, date of birth and a contact person.

 - Also, you will also be asked about your medical and mental history.